kyuupichan/electrumx/docs/ARCHITECTURE.rst

 reorganisations.

-When caught up, processes new blocks as they are found, and flushes the updates to the database immediately.
+When caught up, processes new blocks as they are found, and flushes the updates to the Database immediately.

 When syncing uses caches for in-memory state updates since the prior flush.
 Occasionally flushes state to the storage layer when caches